ligato/docs/docs/features/arm64.md

 # Quickstart

-For a quick start with the VPP Agent, you can use pre-built Docker images with the Agent and VPP on [Dockerhub](https://hub.docker.com/r/ligato/vpp-agent-arm64/).
+For a quick start with the VPP Agent, you can use pre-built Docker images with the Agent and VPP on [Dockerhub][dockerhub].

 1. Start the ETCD (and optionally Kafka) on your host (see below).
 Note: **The Agent in the pre-built Docker image will not start if it can't connect to both ETCD and Kafka, if used**.